recurly/recurly-docs-deprecated/docs/Integration Guides/third-party-checkout.md

 ---
-title: 'Third-party checkout guide: Stripe Elements'
+title: 'Third-party checkout guide: Stripe elements'
 excerpt: A quick guide on how to use and implement third-party elements (Stripe).
 deprecated: false
 hidden: false